acend/kubernetes-basics-training/content/en/docs/troubleshooting/_index.md

 When a Pod is in state `CrashLoopBackOff` it means that although multiple attempts have been made, no container inside the Pod could be started successfully.
 Now even though no container might be running at the moment the `{{% param cliToolName %}} logs` command is executed, there is a way to view the logs the application might have generated.
 This is achieved using the `-p` or `--previous` parameter.

 {{% alert title="Note" color="info" %}}
 This command will only work on pods that had container restarts.
-You can check the `RESTARTS` column in the `oc get pods` output if this is the case.
+You can check the `RESTARTS` column in the `{{% param cliToolName %}} get pods` output if this is the case.
 {{% /alert %}}

 ```bash